charlesrocabert/puutools/README.md

 </p>

 <p align="justify">
-Then add this piece of code in your before linking libraries (including ) to your executables:
+Then add this piece of code in your <code>CMakeLists.txt</code> file:
 </p>

 ```